 How the Remote Control Works

-It's just an iPad
+It's an iPad app

 Technical details